How do I petition time away from BYU due to SUSP or DISM?

 - While returning after SUSP is typically automatic, returning after DISM has no guarantees.

 - The petition should provide evidence that the student has demonstrated the ability to perform well academically.
-While away from BYU, dismissed students must take 12 or more credits of academic coursework at a 3.2 average GPA or higher.
+While away from BYU, dismissed students must take 12 or more credits of academic coursework and are encouraged to perform well.
 These can be completed at another institution or through BYU’s Independent Study program.
 It is recommended that students work with their academic advisors to determine what courses to take.